RFI Mitigation

 Building a coax entry panel

-Overview: A year or so ago, I got the idea of installing a loop antenna to help reduce some of my RFI.
-Not wanting to follow some of my previous bad practices with more bad practice, I decided to totally rebuild my coax entry method.
-This led to the creation of a patch panel, and … Continue reading »
+Overview: Legal Disclaimer: I am not an electrician, you must check with an electrician prior to performing any work involving your home.
+A year or so ago, I got the idea of installing a loop antenna to help reduce some of my RFI.
+Not wanting to follow some of my previous bad practices with more … Continue reading

 Notes: tinySA